algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 ### Data Source

-The software uses a .csv file named Data-Roads.csv, containing approximately 24 million nodes, each node representing a landmark in the USA.
+The software uses a .csv file named Data-Roads.csv, containing approximately 24 million nodes, each representing a landmark in the USA.
 Each line is bidirectional, meaning that if a connection exists from A to B, it exists from B to A.

-Each line is at it follows:
+Each line is as follows:

 ```
 Landmark_A_ID,Landmark_B_ID,Time